If you’re here, there’s probably a high chance that you’ve just finished writing your book and are ready to make it live!

 Alright, now we’re getting into the actual process.

-When you log into KDP, everything might look a little… overwhelming at first.
+When you log into KDP, everything might look a little…overwhelming at first.
+Trust me, you’re not alone!
+I was right there with you a few years back.

 Step 1: Go to Your Bookshelf and Create a New Book